 PhotoRec officially supports Windows 7, Vista, XP, Server 2008, 2003, 2000, NT, ME, 98, and 95, as well as macOS and Linux.
 I tested PhotoRec in Windows 7.

 “Why do you only include 18 free data recovery programs?”
-Yes, there are many more file recovery programs than the ones listed above, but I only include the file recovery programs that really recover files can also get back many files.
+Yes, there are many more file recovery programs than those listed above, but I only include the file recovery programs that recover files and get back many files.

 I do not include file recovery programs as shareware / free trials, nor those that will not get back files of reasonable size.